-We use a microscope to better understand your aggregates and concrete.
-Beton’s principal staff has more than 60 years combined experience specifying and interpreting concrete petrography for preventing, assessing and solving problems.
+We use a microscope so that we can better understand your aggregates and concrete.
+Beton’s principal staff has decades of experience specifying and interpreting concrete petrography for preventing, assessing and solving problems.

-At Beton, we use concrete petrography as a tool to help us evaluate your materials and diagnose the problem.
+At Beton, we use concrete petrography in order to help us evaluate your materials and diagnose the problem.

 Our petrographic services include: